Undergraduate BSc (Hons)

 EMPLOYMENT

-There is growing demand for professionals with environmental management skills.
+There is growing demand for professionals with a BSc (Hons) Environmental Management degree.
 A wide range of organisations need skilled professional to help them to comply with legislation and conform to standards.
 Many environment-focused not-for-profit organisations are also increasing the range of roles to help tackle the impact of climate change.

 Environmental consultancies, local authorities, utility companies (such as water, electricity and gas), and organisations within the voluntary sector are all concerned with the protection of the environment.
 Such organisations employ professionals to set up and manage their environmental management systems in order to comply with legislation and to conform to national and international standards.